 Desjardins Financial Security Life Assurance Company (the Company) is incorporated under the Act respecting insurance (Quebec) and is governed by such Act and the Business Corporations Act (Quebec).
-The address of its Head Office is 200 rue des Commandeurs, Lévis, Quebec, G 6V 6R2, Canada.
+The address of its Head Office is 200 rue des Commandeurs, Lévis, Quebec, G6V 6R2, Canada.

-The Company is under the ultimate control of the Fédération des caisses Desjardins du Québec (the Federation) through Desjardins Financial Corporation Inc., a whollyowned subsidiary of the Federation.
+The Company is under the ultimate control of the Fédération des caisses Desjardins du Québec (the Federation) through Desjardins Financial Corporation Inc., a wholly-owned subsidiary of the Federation.

 The Company designs, markets and distributes individual and group insurance and savings products.
-Since the acquisition, on January 1, 2016, of Desjardins Investments Inc. (DI), it has been active in the design and administration of various individual and group savings products such as Desjardins Investment Funds and market-linked guaranteed investments.
-Furthermore, the acquisition on the same date of Desjardins Investment Product Operations Inc. (DIPO) complemented the Company's expertise by adding operations related to the processing and administration of savings and investment accounts for specialized products.
+It is also active in the design and administration of various specialized individual and group savings products such as Desjardins Funds and market-linked guaranteed investments.

-On February 16, 2017, the Company's Board of Directors approved these Consolidated Financial Statements for the year ended December 31, 2016.
+On February 21, 2018, the Company's Board of Directors approved these Consolidated Financial Statements for the year ended December 31, 2017.